svenkreiss/svenkreiss.github.io/content/phd-thesis.md

 Category: Science
 Tags: physics
 Slug: phd-thesis
 Summary: Finished my PhD thesis: Higgs Boson Discovery and First Property Measurements using the ATLAS Detector.
+It summarizes my work over a few years on Higgs Physics with ATLAS and on collaborative statistical modeling.
 Status: published